chrisnappin/play-recaptcha/docs/high-level-api.md

         }
     }

-(see [ExampleForm.scala](https://github.com/chrisnappin/play-recaptcha-v2-example/tree/release-2.3/app/controllers/ExampleForm.scala) for a complete example)
+(see [ExampleForm.scala](https://github.com/chrisnappin/play-recaptcha-v2-example/tree/release-2.3/app/controllers/ExampleForm.scala) for a complete example, and [ExampleFormSpec.scala](https://github.com/chrisnappin/play-recaptcha-v2-example/tree/release-2.3/test/controllers/ExampleFormSpec.scala) for example unit tests using specs2)

 ### reCAPTCHA v2 (using AJAX/JavaScript)

 To validate a form submitted via JavaScript follows very similar processing as the reCAPTCHA v2 controller, but the ``widgetHelper.resolveRecaptchaErrors`` method can be used to return any form validation errors as JSON.

-(see [JavascriptForm.scala](https://github.com/chrisnappin/play-recaptcha-v2-example/tree/release-2.3/app/controllers/JavascriptForm.scala) for a complete example)
+(see [JavascriptForm.scala](https://github.com/chrisnappin/play-recaptcha-v2-example/tree/release-2.3/app/controllers/JavascriptForm.scala) for a complete example, see [JavascriptFormSpec.scala](https://github.com/chrisnappin/play-recaptcha-v2-example/tree/release-2.3/test/controllers/JavascriptFormSpec.scala) for example unit tests using specs2)

 ### Invisible reCAPTCHA

 To validate a form with an invisible reCAPTCHA follows the same processing as the reCAPTCHA v2 controller, as outlined above.

-(see [InvisibleForm.scala](https://github.com/chrisnappin/play-recaptcha-v2-example/tree/release-2.3/app/controllers/InvisibleForm.scala) for a complete example)
+(see [InvisibleForm.scala](https://github.com/chrisnappin/play-recaptcha-v2-example/tree/release-2.3/app/controllers/InvisibleForm.scala) for a complete example, and [InvisibleFormSpec.scala](https://github.com/chrisnappin/play-recaptcha-v2-example/tree/release-2.3/test/controllers/InvisibleFormSpec.scala) for example unit tests using specs2)

 ## Security